Frequently Asked Questions

 What health insurance benefits are available?

 Your health insurance is covered by the program.
-The health insurance benefits are described on the Office of Insurance and Risk website.
+The health insurance benefits are described on the Office of Insurance website.

 What courses will I take once enrolled in the Program?